 Our sources indicate that those targeted particularly have been educated Anuak men, a tactic often intended to render a group leaderless and defenseless.
 Arrests of educated Anuak men that began over a year ago are continuing.
-44 Anuak leaders have been held in jail in Addis Ababa for over a year without trial, and over 200 more are being held in Gambella.
-Genocide Watch has the names of nine more arrested last week.
-The Anuak in Ethiopia have also been disarmed, a threat to their ability to defend themselves.
+44 Anuak leaders have been held in jail in Addis Ababa for over a year without trial, and more are being held in Gambella.
+The Anuak in Ethiopia have also been disarmed, a threat to their ability to defend themselves